soliantconsulting/create-auth0-cicd/skeleton/README.md

 ## Provider update

-If a new version of the Auth0 provider should be used, update the version in `cdktf.json` and then run `update-provider.sh` to generate the new TypeScript files.
+If a new version of the Auth0 provider should be used, update the version in `cdktf.json` and then run `update-provider.js` to generate the new TypeScript files.